PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Applications

 \subsubsection{Simulations}

 For the simulations we consider a point-to-point HVDC transmission system characterized by the parameters given in Table~\ref{table:vsc_parameters}.
-To validate the mPID-PBC in both nominal and perturbed conditions, we define different practical scenarios over a time span of $12T=1.5\;s$, and assume that any $T$ an unknown perturbation affects the voltage at the terminal $\mathsf{t2}$.
-The nominal value is given by $\hat V_2=775\;kV$ and perturbations are supposed to never exceed $10\%$.
+To validate the mPID-PBC in both nominal and perturbed conditions, we define different practical scenarios over a time span of $12T=3\;s$, and assume that any $T$ an unknown perturbation affects the voltage at the terminal $\mathsf{t2}$.
+Performances of the controller are further compared with a conventional power PI controller.
+The voltage nominal value is given by $\hat V_2=775\;kV$ and perturbations are supposed to never exceed $10\%$.
 Moreover, any $3T$ starting from $0\;s$ a power flow calculation is scheduled.
 At such time instants, the voltage at the terminal $\mathsf{t2}$ is restored to its nominal value and a new assignable reference vector is provided to the mPID-PBC (nominal conditions).
 Data about the simulated scenarios are reported in Table~\ref{table:vsc_refs}.
 Note that these determine power flow reversals at $t={3T,6T}$.
-For the controller we select the gains as follows: $K_{P}=K_I=\mathbb{I}_2\cdot 10^{-3}$, $K_D=0_{2\times 2}$.
+For the controller we select the gains as follows: $K_{P}=K_I=\mathbb{I}_2\cdot 10^{-3}$, $K_D=0_{2\times 2}$, $\lambda=0.1$.

-The responses of active and reactive power, the voltages at both terminals and the modulation indices are illustrated in Fig.~\ref{fig:2LVSC_idq}-\ref{fig:2LVSC_vdc}.
-It is observed that despite the saturation of the control input, the trajectories of the system quickly converge to a steady-state in all considered scenarios.
-Moreover, since perturbations affecting the terminal $\mathsf{t2}$ are sufficiently small, limited deviations are observed in terms of active and reactive power, with voltage at terminal $\mathsf{t1}$ closely following the variations at terminal $\mathsf{t2}$.
-This behavior guarantees an acceptable approximation in the regulation of active and reactive power.
-Note that it is possible to quantify exactly the per-unit regulation error using \eqref{eq:deltaX_vsc}, which in the present case can be shown to be inferior than $10\%$.
+The responses of active and reactive power, the voltages at both terminals and the modulation indices are illustrated in Fig.~\ref{fig:2LVSC_idq}-\ref{fig:2LVSC_m}.
+It is observed that despite the saturation of the control input at voltage restoration instants, the trajectories of the system quickly converge to a steady-state in all considered scenarios.
+We also observe that perturbations affecting the terminal $\mathsf{t2}$ determine a steady-state error in terms of active and reactive power, while the voltage at terminal $\mathsf{t1}$ closely follows the variations at terminal $\mathsf{t2}$.
+Note that it is possible to quantify exactly the normalized regulation error using \eqref{eq:deltaX_vsc}, which in the present case can be shown inferior to $10\%$.
+These results should be contrasted with the simulated traditional power PI controller, which is instead able to achieve fast and exact regulation independently from the perturbations---at the cost of using an \textit{ad hoc} tuning procedure.
+Nevertheless, it must be observed that the steady-state errors under PID-PBC are reasonable for several applications (e.g. when some form of storage is available), and the use of such controller come with the benefit of large-signal stability certificates, which strongly simplifies the tuning procedure.
+Indeed, the PID-PBC does not require the linearization of the system with respect to the wide range of possible operating points.